TalhaUsuf/django_serve_model/celery_with_fastapi/README.md

 > **If task is still in process, then it will send the status in response**

+## Using python script

+[sendMultiReq](./sendMultiReq.py) is a simple script to send 10 requests at once with 40 images per request, while the model predicts using batch size of 1.
+Use following command to send the requests.

+> `python sendMultiReq.py`

 # Important Note
  - HELP has been taken from [this](https://towardsdatascience.com/deploying-ml-models-in-production-with-fastapi-and-celery-7063e539a5db) article